standenboy/n/README.md

 - emacs
 - kak

-The fuzzy finder is desided in the program, while the text editor is grabbed from your enviroment vairables.
+The fuzzy finder is defined in the program, while the text editor is grabbed from your enviroment variables.